rastapasta/mapscii/README.md

 No web browser around?
 No worries - discover the planet in your console!

 * Use your mouse or keys to navigate
-* Discover the globe or zoom in to learn about house numbers
+* Discover the globe or zoom in to explore your neighbourhood
 * See Point-of-Interest around any given location
 * Use an online map server or work offline with VectorTile/MBTiles
 * Highly customizable styling (colors, feature visibility, ...)